Saltfarmer/blog/_posts/2022-03-21-BBC-Recommendation-System.md

 The content-based news recommendation system is already has been researched by [Kompan & Bielikova, 2010]([Content-Based News Recommendation | SpringerLink](https://link.springer.com/chapter/10.1007/978-3-642-15208-5_6)).
 The paper recommendation system uses Title, Article content, Names & Places, Keywords, Category, and Coleman-Liau Index (CLI).
 For the recommendation part, they use Cosine-Similarity as similarity measurement as a recommendation of one article to another article.
 In my case, **I am using K-Means clustering as a recommendation for the related content**.

-[Kim & Ahn, 2008](https://www.sciencedirect.com/science/article/pii/S0957417406004076) did a recommender system using K-Means. the result is that **K-means clustering may improve segmentation performance in comparison to other typical clustering algorithms**.
+[Kim &amp; Ahn, 2008](https://www.sciencedirect.com/science/article/pii/S0957417406004076) did a recommender system using K-Means. the result is that **K-means clustering may improve segmentation performance in comparison to other typical clustering algorithms**.
 In addition, their study validated the usefulness of the proposed model as a preprocessing tool for recommendation systems.

 From the perspective of BBC as a provider, based on the [2020-2021 Annual Report](https://downloads.bbc.co.uk/aboutthebbc/reports/annualreport/2020-21.pdf#page=20) I can get the value from the provider.
 According to the report, there are 5 things to measure audience performance started from.
 One of them is to **provide impartial news and information to help people to understand and engage with the world around them**.
 This recommendation system will provide you with more engaging news and interesting news depending either on only the same cluster or the same cluster and the same category.